Dancing Behind the Crystal Curtain

 Ballroom dance costumes displayed backstage before a competition in Las Vegas

-In the first grand foyer: sellstands offering couture dance gowns, each sparkling under the light, with price tags from $4,500 and up.
-Tables of finely crafted ballroom shoes, rhinestone accessories, and glittering lashes — it felt like the backstage of a Hollywood production.
+In the first grand foyer, stalls offered couture dance gowns, each sparkling under the light — price tags starting at $4,500.
+Tables displayed finely crafted ballroom shoes, rhinestone accessories, and glittering lashes.
+It felt like stepping into a backstage world usually kept out of sight.

-And then, through a curtain of crystal beads, the ballroom.
+And then, through a curtain of crystal beads, the ballroom revealed itself.

 A wide polished parquet floor opened with dimmed spotlights at the start of each performance — then flooding the dancers in color as the music rose.
 The couples glided in rhythm — twisting, turning, leaping — full of elegance, athleticism, and grace.
 The crowd was select, the energy intense.
 Music swelled, sequins sparkled, and statues — gold, silver, and bronze — stood ready for their champions.